chrisliebaer/salvage/README.md

 ## Daemon configuration

-The daemon configuration is devided into environment variables and labels directly attached to the salvage container.
+The daemon configuration is divided into environment variables and labels directly attached to the salvage container.
 This might seem odd at first, but since the configuration of other containers and volumes is done via labels, configuring the same things on salvage via environment variables would feel very strange.

 The following environment variables are used to configure the daemon: